villetf/bookscanner/README.md

 ### Work to do

 - Moving API fetching and data handling from the Pico to Node-red, as described in ![Transmitting the data](#transmitting-the-data).
 Also getting rid of MQTT and replacing it with HTTP API calls.
 - Getting a proper casing for the scanner.
-The challenge here is the battery case, because both the lower and the upper side of it needs to be easy accessible (the bottom to change batteries, the top to reach the on and off switch).
+The challenge here is the battery case, because both the lower and the upper side of it needs to be easy accessible (the bottom to change batteries, the top to reach the on/off switch).
 It also does not help that I do not have access to a 3D printer.
 - Extending the features with for example the ability to check if a book is already added, or to add additional info to an already existing book.
 - Better error handling.